wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/best-practices-api-implementation.md

 	- Using the Comet model to retain a persistent network connection between the client and the server hosting the web API, and using this connection to push messages from the server back to the client.
 The MSDN magazine article [Building a Simple Comet Application in the Microsoft .NET Framework](https://msdn.microsoft.com/magazine/jj891053.aspx) describes an example solution.

 	- Using SignalR to push data in real-time from the web server to the client over a persistent network connection.
-SignalR is available for ASP.NET web applications as a NuGet package.
+SignalR is available for ASP.NET web sites as a NuGet package.
 You can find more information on the [ASP.NET SignalR](http://signalr.net/) website.

 	> [AZURE.NOTE] Comet and SignalR both utilize persistent network connections between the web server and the client application.
 This can affect scalability as a large number of clients may require an equally large number of concurrent connections.